vidispine/hull/hull/files/doc/API/objects_gateway_api.md

-# Working with the Gateway API
+# Creating Gateway API Objects

 The Gateway API has been currently implemented in version 1.2.0-experimental.